shelbyspees/intro-to-tracing-slos/slides.md

 ```

 ^ we also want to make sure we’re getting an accurate representation of the customer experience, so let’s filter out requests from staff users and internal bot users.
-these user fields come from custom instrumentation and they only apply where we have data about the user.
+these user fields come from custom instrumentation.

 # define a condition for “good”